 Sacraments in the Life of the Church

 In baptism and communion, we re-enact key events in Jesus’ life, but we also participate in Jesus’ death and resurrection.
 In communion, we remember Jesus’ death – his broken body and shed blood – and we look forward to his return.
-In baptism, we’re buried with Christ under the waters, then raised again.
-We share in Jesus’ death so we can share in his resurrection as well.
+In baptism, we are buried with Christ under the water, then raised again.
+We share in Jesus’s death so we can share in his resurrection as well.

 - Watch the video together or invite someone to summarize the topic.